pawnzac/OpenOpenings/README.md

 Once I've iterated a bit more on it, I'll add the single-file release to the page so that it's easy to just download the file for people that don't have Python.

+## Documentation

+To add PGNs to the Library, click Library->Add to Library.
+Can select groups of PGN and import them all as separate chapters in the same book.
+If a PGN contains multiple games, they will also all be added to the same book.
+The chapters are automatically named after the Event tag in the PGN.
+Lichess studies have their chapter titles in the Event tag.
+Chapters can be renamed with Library->(Select Book Name)->Select->Rename.
+PGN files do _not_ need to be retained or kept in the same location after, the PGNs are saved in the directory itself.

+"Read Mode" disables scoring and displays any comments in the PGN below the board.
+Useful for browsing a lesson before practicing it.

+Data is saved in the Home directory in file ".openopenings.json".